wp-slimstat/wp-slimstat/readme.txt

 == Installation ==

-0. **If you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available**
+0. **If you are upgrading from 2.8.4 or earlier, you MUST first install [version 3.0](https://downloads.wordpress.org/plugin/wp-slimstat.3.0.zip) (deactivate/activate) and then upgrade to the latest release available**
 1. In your WordPress admin, go to Plugins > Add New
 2. Search for WP Slimstat
-3. Click on **Install Now** under WP Slimstat
+3. Click on **Install Now** under WP Slimstat and then activate the plugin
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
+5. Go to Slimstat > Settings > Maintenance tab > MaxMind IP to Country section and click on "Install GeoLite DB" to detect your visitors' countries based on their IP addresses
-5. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do
+6. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

 Please note: if you decide to uninstall Slimstat, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.